CiscoSecurity/amp-05-windows-tune/README.md

 	- Use "-d ." to process current directory
 	- Do not put quotes around the path

- -e : pull all exclusions from the policy.xml
- Note: If you do not specify 0 or 1 for this option, you will need to interact with the script.
- Example: Diag_analyzer.exe -e 1

  Combo results
  Example: Diag_analyzer.exe -i Cisco_AMP_diah.7z -t "Jan 01 01:01:01"
  Results: Specified diagnostic file will be analyzed from Jan 1st, 01:01:01 AM to current